 Years of deer culls in Cranbrook, Invermere, Kimberley, Elkford and Oak Bay, have not solved their deer problems.
-The BC SPCA is advocating for a new provincial strategy of management based on sound scientific evidence, including population counts and more research on alternatives and co-existence strategies.
+The BC SPCA has advocated for a new provincial strategy of management based on sound scientific evidence, including population counts and more research on alternatives and co-existence strategies.

 Can you stop a deer cull?

 If a legally permitted cull is happening in your community, the BC SPCA can’t stop the cull unless the methods are inhumane under the law.
-If you witness a deer in distress during a cull, call our Provincial Call Centre at 1-855-622-7722.
+If you witness a deer in distress during a cull, call our Animal Helpline at 1-855-622-7722.
 Document evidence by taking videos or photographs, but do not trespass on private property.
 Reach out to your local elected officials to discuss your concerns about a cull in your area.

 Many culls do not target the right deer species, gender, age or specific individuals that are causing problems.
 Culling individual animals from unknown populations indiscriminately is not an effective, permanent or sustainable solution.
 Also, if deer populations move between home ranges, a cull may just open more habitat for other deer to move in.
 This can cost tax payers hundreds or thousands of dollars per deer killed and cause a lot of conflict between local residents.